 Typhoon survival tips before and aftermath

-Florida braced the impact of Hurricane Irma destroyed of million homes, gigantic economic lost.
-The economic cost of Hurricane Irma could rise as high as $300bn the storm lashes Florida, damaging homes, businesses and key crops including orange groves.
+Florida braced the impact of Hurricane Irma, destroyed of million homes, massive economic losses.
+The financial cost of Hurricane Irma could rise as high as $300bn the storm lashes Florida, damaging homes, businesses and critical crops, including orange groves.

-The recent masses 6.3 million evacuations of Florida before the imminence of the category 5 of Hurricane Irma is a lesson learned by the Trump admiration about the global warming.
-The speed of 150 Km per hour sweep away houses, vehicle along its path uproot trees, resulting in a million lost their home, no supply of electricity and clean water.
+The recent masses 6.3 million evacuations of Florida before the imminence of category 5 of Hurricane Irma ignored by the Trump admiration about global warming.
+The speed of 150 Km per hour swept away houses and vehicles along its path, uproot trees, resulting in a million lost their homes, no electricity and no clean water supply.

 The storm has already unsettled the monetary markets, sending insurance shares falling.
 An analyst from a stockbroker company positioned the general economic value at $300bn, with insurance firms probably at the hook for among $100bn and $150bn while the smooth-up operation gets underway.

 The bulk of Irma’s claims are probably for wind damage.
 With a predicted 300 000 shares for wind damage and 150 000 claims for flood damage, insurance claims for Irma are expected to obtain extra than $40 billion.
 However, insurers handling Irma can also attempt to wriggle out of protecting houses with each wind and water damage through bizarre “anti-concurrent-causation” clauses – that is, clauses that put off insurance for wind damage if an “uninsured flood” takes place on the equal.

 Those egregious clauses are impossible for consumers to understand, as the general public cannot consider insurers selling them a policy with wind coverage that could disappear playing with technical insurance jargon words.

 What to do with a Typhoon imminent?